-In this article we are going to discuss about How Finance Works by Mihir Desai.
-Mihir Disai is a well know author and writer of How finance works, The wisdom of finance.
-Also featured in Boomberg radio.
+In this article, we are going to discuss How Finance Works by Mihir Desai.
+Mihir Desai is a well-known author and writer of How finance works, The Wisdom of Finance.
+Also featured on Bloomberg radio.
 His full name is Mihir A Desai.
 He is a financial group professor of finance.
 Desai teaches finance at Harvard Business School as the Mizuho Financial Group Professor.

 About the author

 Mihir Desai is a well-known Indian Human rights lawyer.
 He deals with cases that violate one’s freedom and rights.
 Some of his prominent cases deal with masquerades, riots, fake encounters by police, women’s safety, lack of freedom of speech, and many more brutal events.
 He is a faculty of Harvard University, A Master of Finance and of risk and return.

 Mihir Desai is not only a lawyer, and professor but also a great author.
 His books have a positive impact on students and readers.
 His description of topics is easier to understand and store in the brain.
 His simplified theories and concepts bring huge changes in one’s view on several topics.
 His perspective on solving problems helps in getting answers in a better and faster way.
 His books also play a huge role in maintaining good relations with the core department of a company like shareholders and stack holders.

 Mihir A Desai was born on July 9, 1967, in India.
 He is a famous economist and human rights lawyer as of January 9, 2023 his net worth is $5 million.